simonmichael/hledger/MANUAL.md

   See [file format compatibility](#file-format-compatibility).

 - <a name="locale" />**hledger gives "Illegal byte sequence" or "Invalid or incomplete multibyte or wide character" errors**
-  hledger, like all GHC executables, requires an appropriate system locale in order to handle non-ascii data.
-Eg, it's common for journal files to contain UTF8-encoded text, and in this case you would need to have a UTF8-aware locale configured.
+  In order to handle non-ascii letters and symbols (like £), hledger needs an appropriate locale.
+This is usually configured system-wide; you can also configure it temporarily.
+The locale may need to be one that supports UTF-8, if you built hledger with GHC < 7.2 (or possibly always, I'm not sure yet).

     Here's an example of setting the locale temporarily, on ubuntu gnu/linux: